 Limewash

 This classic method, called Limewash, combines pigments, salt, water, and slaked lime.
 It has subtle natural colour variations and usually exposes the brush strokes with a slightly chalky look and feel.
 It dries down to a matte finish due to the lime.
 When used on walls, it creates a soft, mottled look and, depending on the intended effect, can be subtle or lively.
-It can be used for both interiors and exterior, but it is the best option if you like to give your brick or wood exteriors an uneven, distressed finish.
-One of its helpful sides is that Limewash is popularly used in historic building restorations.
+It can be used for both interiors and exteriors, but it is the best option if you like to give your brick or wood exteriors an uneven, distressed finish.

 Lime Wash is applied in multiple layers using a large, long-bristled masonry paint brush and can be applied directly over surfaces like brick and stucco.
 A unique lime prep layer is needed for nonporous, painted surfaces or freshly finished drywall.